cyrilbkr/k8s-ark/README.md

 The most common way to run Ark is using a single statefull set with a service attached.

-This statefullset request at least 1 cpu core & 4 Gb ram free for running, you can customize this in the stefullset yaml files if needed.
+This statefullset request at least 1 cpu core & 4 Gb ram free for running, you can customize this in the statefulset yaml files if needed.

 ### Quick simple setup for testing (no persistence) exposed with nodeport